skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 A complementary objective to efficient variational inference in a given variational family, is maintaining efficiency while allowing a richer variational family of approximate posteriors.
 Normalizing flows are an elegant approach to representing complex densities as transformations from a simple density.

-This curriculum develops key concepts in inference and variational inference, leading up to the autoencoder, and considers the relevant computational requirements for tackling certain tasks with normalizing flows.
-The key focus of the curriculum is the paper [Variational inference with normalizing flows](https://arxiv.org/pdf/1505.05770), which uses normalizing flows to enrich the representation used for the approximate posterior in a variational autoencoder.
+This curriculum develops key concepts in inference and variational inference, leading up to the variational autoencoder, and considers the relevant computational requirements for tackling certain tasks with normalizing flows.
+While it provides good background for studying a variety of papers on VI and generative modeling, the key focus of the curriculum is the paper [Variational inference with normalizing flows](https://arxiv.org/pdf/1505.05770), which uses normalizing flows to enrich the representation used for the approximate posterior in amortized variational inference.

 <br />